asampat3090/pymeerkat/DESCRIPTION.rst

-pymeerkat - Python Wrapper for Meerkat API
+Python Wrapper for Meerkat API
 =======================

 This is the description file for the project.